dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-discovery.md

 <img src="/images/grpc-components.png" width=400>

-[gRPC-based](https://grpc.io/) Dapr components are typically run as containers or processes that communicate with the Dapr main process via [Unix Domain Sockets](https://en.wikipedia.org/wiki/Unix_domain_socket).
+[gRPC-based](https://grpc.io/) Dapr components are typically run as containers or processes that communicate with the Dapr main process via [Unix Domain Sockets][uds].
 They are automatically discovered and registered in runtime by Dapr using the following steps:

-1. The Component listens to an [Unix Domain Socket](https://en.wikipedia.org/wiki/Unix_domain_socket) placed on the shared volume.
+1. The Component listens to an [Unix Domain Socket][uds] placed on the shared volume.
-2. The Dapr runtime lists all [Unix Domain Socket](https://en.wikipedia.org/wiki/Unix_domain_socket) in the shared volume.
+2. The Dapr runtime lists all [Unix Domain Socket][uds] in the shared volume.
 3. The Dapr runtime connects with the socket and uses gRPC reflection to discover all services that such component implements.

 A single component can implement multiple [building blocks](http://localhost:1313/concepts/building-blocks-concept/) at once.